 The robotic system’s vision pipeline is built around a stereo vision setup composed of two 4K ELP cameras mounted 23 cm apart.
-Initial calibration is conducted using a standard checkerboard pattern, with images collected at varying positions on the optical workbench.
-Intrinsic and extrinsic parameters of the stereo pair are obtained using the OpenCV cv2.calibrateCamera and cv2.stereoCalibrate functions.
-The calibration outputs are validated by comparing the predicted baseline offset to the physical camera separation, confirming sub-millimeter discrepancies.
-These calibration parameters are stored in a serialized NumPy archive (stereo\_calibration2.npz) for use in subsequent 3D position estimations during coarse alignment operations.
+Initial calibration was conducted using a standard checkerboard pattern, with images collected at varying positions on the optical workbench.
+Intrinsic and extrinsic parameters of the stereo pair were obtained using the OpenCV cv2.calibrateCamera and cv2.stereoCalibrate functions.
+The calibration outputs were validated by comparing the predicted baseline offset to the physical camera separation, confirming sub-millimeter discrepancies.
+These calibration parameters were stored in a serialized NumPy archive (stereo\_calibration2.npz) for use in subsequent 3D position estimations during coarse alignment operations.

-To enable robust and accurate object detection, we employ the ArUco fiducial markers.
-Each optical component is tagged with a unique identifier drawn from a 6×6 binary dictionary comprising over 800 distinguishable codes.
+To enable robust and accurate object detection, we employed the ArUco fiducial markers.
+Each optical component is tagged with a unique identifier drawn from a 6×6 binary dictionary comprising over 800 distinguishable codes (see~\cite{CAD-Engraver} for code).
 These tags are detected using the cv2.aruco module, which computes the component's pose via the cv2.solvePnP algorithm using previously derived camera intrinsics.
-While the x and y positional estimates from ArUco detection are sufficiently accurate for coarse positioning, the z-coordinate is instead inferred from a depth measurement.
-For this, we deploy a robot-mounted Intel RealSense depth camera equipped with LiDAR.
-After the ArUco tag is centered in the camera field of view, the LiDAR sensor provides a high-accuracy depth estimate, enabling precise z-coordinate acquisition.
-The robot’s end-effector is then translated vertically from a known camera-to-gripper offset to achieve accurate engagement with the object.
+While the x and y positional estimates from ArUco detection were sufficiently accurate for coarse positioning, the z-coordinate was instead inferred from a depth measurement.
+For this, we deployed a robot-mounted Intel RealSense depth camera equipped with LiDAR.
+After the ArUco tag was centered in the camera's field of view, the LiDAR sensor provided a high-accuracy depth estimate, enabling precise z-coordinate acquisition.
+The robot’s end-effector was then translated vertically from a known camera-to-gripper offset to achieve accurate engagement with the object.

-The precision and robustness of this system allow for successful detection and manipulation even with smaller ArUco tags, as demonstrated in the fine alignment tool deployment.
-To facilitate consistent image acquisition, the workspace is illuminated with diffuse white-light LED strips integrated into the overhead structure.
-Additional directional LEDs are positioned in the fine-alignment tool to enhance tag visibility.
-To suppress glare and reduce errors from ambient light sources, light-blocking panels are installed around the frame perimeter.
+The precision and robustness of this system allowed for successful detection and manipulation even with smaller ArUco tags, as demonstrated in the fine alignment tool deployment.
+To facilitate consistent image acquisition, the workspace was illuminated with diffuse white-light LED strips integrated into the overhead structure.
+Additional directional LEDs were positioned in the fine-alignment tool to enhance tag visibility.
+To suppress glare and reduce errors from ambient light sources, light-blocking panels were installed around the frame perimeter.

 To support micro-scale adjustments, we developed an auxiliary vision routine dedicated to centering the fine-alignment tool.
 An ArUco marker affixed to the housing of the tool is tracked to guide lateral adjustments, aligning the tool precisely with rotational knobs or alignment targets.
 This system has been validated across a range of component geometries and operates reliably under varied lighting conditions.